-We all have holiday traditions, from Aunt Linda’s green bean casserole to fireside carols to the annual donning of the matching sweaters.
+We all have holiday traditions, from Aunt Sue’s green bean casserole to fireside carols to the annual donning of the matching sweaters.

 However, a lot of our traditions around the holidays focus on heavy, fat-laden foods.
 And there’s nothing wrong with that.
 Traditions are important, and the holidays are a good time to indulge as long as we do not indulge to excess.

 Still, it is a good time to assess whether your family has any healthy holiday traditions, namely involving physical activity.
 If not, then why not consider starting one?

 Growing up, we watched my father every Thanksgiving morning amble through a Turkey Trot 5k.
 A former college basketball star measuring 6’8″ in height, he was by no means a runner and it was often humorous to watch him lurching down the final stretch.
 Nevertheless, he loved how running that race (which was, in fact, the only race he ever ran each year) made him feel on Thanksgiving Day.

 As soon as we were old enough, us kids joined him, engaging in a friendly competiton with eachother for place and time.
 There was something special about knowing no matter the weather — and we had our share of unseasonably warm days as well as days with a foot of snow — we knew where we would be Thanksgiving morning.
 After an endorphin high of running a race like a Turkey Trot in a huge crowd of like-minded runners, the rest of the day was gravy (pun intended).

 There are, in fact, many different ideas for holiday traditions involving fitness, with new opportunities forming each year.
 It’s not important what you do as long as you do your best to mix the holiday, family and friends (or even pets) with fitness.
 Here are some ideas for healthy traditions you may not yet have tried: